PatriceDargenton/Surveillance/ReadMe.md

 ## Projects

+- WSAParameter can be generalized, and Site constructors can then be simlified;
 - Shortcut Mode: Control of an already opened browser (for now, the browser must be closed beforehand);
 - Control of sites with a connection via a JavaScript alert dialog box.